dacharyc/go-test-code-example-categorization/README.md

 - Builds a list of file paths recursively from the specified start directory
 - Reads the contents of each file into memory and asks the LLM to categorize it
-- Creates a whitespace-removed sha256 hash representation of the contents of each file, with logic to detect whether the code example duplicates another example (hash)
+- ~~Creates a whitespace-removed sha256 hash representation of the contents of each file, with logic to detect whether the code example duplicates another example (hash)~~
-- Prints the filepath, category, and duplicate status to the console
+- Write two reports to file as JSON in an `output` directory:
+  - A report of category counts broken down by language
+  - A report with details about each snippet

 The prompt is structured to categorize code examples based on definitions that the docs organization is currently codifying.

-Future development will output an artifact of running the project, either as a CSV or by adding fields to a MongoDB collection with the category and duplicate status of each file.
-For more details, refer to [Todo](#todo) below.

 ## Install the dependencies